-Place industrial strength adhesive on the bottom of the teacup and center on saucer.
-Allow to dry completely.
+Place industrial strength adhesive on bottom of teacup and center on saucer.
+Let dry completely.

-Create wick supports by taping together the end of two wood dowels and sliding a votive wick in between.
-Tape together the other side of the dowels.
-Place the wick in the center of the teacup so that the metal base sits flush on the bottom of the cup.
-You may carefully separate the wood dowels to assist in positioning the wick, if necessary.
-Using painter’s tape, secure the wood dowels to the top of the handle of the teacup.
+Create wick supports by taping together the end of two wood dowels and sliding wick in between.
+Tape together other side of the dowels.
+Place wick in center of teacup so that the metal base sits flush on bottom of cup.
+If necessary, carefully separate dowels to assist in positioning wick.
+Using painter’s tape, secure wood dowels to top of teacup handle.

-Place parafin wax in the double boiler and melt on high heat until fully melted and clear.
-If desired, add essential oil and candle making dye, according to package instructions or personal preference.
-Stir essential oil and dye into melted wax with a wood dowel.
+Place parafin wax in large measuring up.
+Place measuring cup in double boiler and melt on high heat until fully melted and clear.
+If desired, add essential oil and dye, according to package instructions or personal preference.
+Stir essential oil and dye into melted wax with an additional wood dowel.

-Carefully remove the measuring cup of melted wax from the double boiler and slowly pour into the teacup, making sure to avoid the wood dowels on the top, leaving top 1/4 inch of cup unfilled.
-If making additional candles, return your measuring cup to the double boiler to further melt wax.
+Carefully remove measuring cup from double boiler and slowly pour into teacup, leaving top 1/4 inch of cup unfilled.
+If making additional candles, return measuring cup to double boiler to further melt wax.

 STAY SAFE: Be sure to use extra caution with the melted parafin wax and when using the double boiler.

 ORANGE & FIELD TIP: The recommended amount of essential oils for candlemaking is 35-40 drops per 3 ounces of solid wax.